-Will mental arithmetic, a little too much coffee, and mistletoe threaded through belt loops help two science professors laugh and love their way through the holidays?
+Will mental arithmetic, a little too much coffee, and absurdly placed mistletoe help two middle-aged scientists laugh and love their way through the holidays?

 Kendra dangled the mistletoe above Viv, straightening her arm and stretching as high as she could.
 Viv reached and tried to push it away so it wouldn’t be overhead, and their hands tangled together, fighting for dominance.

 “Afraid it’s going to drop germs on your head?”
 Kendra teased.

 They were both about the same height, so the only way for Viv to have any chance of winning was for her to press as close to Kendra as possible.
 But Viv wasn’t plastered to her.
 Which was disappointing.

 “What kind of ideas?”

 “Ideas about what people do underneath that stupid vine you’re dangling over my head.”

 “Me?”
 Kendra rose higher on her toes, ankles wobbling to keep her balance.
 It would be embarrassing to fall.
 “I’m calculating the angle you need.
 I’m thinking if our bodies form two sides of a triangle that meet at our hands, and both sides are the same distance, how small does the angle have to be for you to—”